-The Company has incurred significant losses and negative cash flows from operations since inception and had an accumulated deficit of \$69.3 million as of December 31, 2017 and \$85.7 million (unaudited) as of June 30, 2018.
-The Company has historically financed its operations primarily through the sale of redeemable convertible preferred stock, convertible notes, and warrants to purchase Series B redeemable convertible preferred stock.
+The Company has incurred significant losses and negative cash flows from operations since inception and had an accumulated deficit of \$41.4 million as of December 31, 2016.
+The Company has historically financed its operations primarily through the sale of redeemable convertible preferred stock.
 To date, none of the Company's product candidates have been approved for sale and therefore the Company has not generated any revenue from product sales.
 Management expects operating losses to continue for the foreseeable future.
-The Company believes that its cash and cash equivalents as of December 31, 2017 and June 30, 2018, without any future financing, will not be sufficient for the Company to continue as a going concern for at least one year from the original issuance date of its annual consolidated financial statements for the year ended December 31, 2017 and interim consolidated financial statements for the period ended June 30, 2018, respectively.
+The Company believes that its cash and cash equivalents as of December 31, 2016, without any future financing, will not be sufficient for the Company to continue as a going concern for at least one year from the original issuance date of its financial statements for the year ended December 31, 2016.
 The Company believes that this raises substantial doubt about its ability to continue as a going concern.